 Book Warehouse is heading to the Lake Buena Vista Outlets on 535 and Boot Barn is heading to a new commercial development on Daryl Carter Parkway.
 In documents shared with Orange County ahead of county approval, details show how the nearly 70-acre plot (at the intersection of the new Daryl Carter Parkway and Regency Village Drive) will become a massive 447,500-square-foot commercial center known as Vineland Pointe.

-, Vineland Pointe will be developed in three phases with major tenants as part of each.
-Among the tenants planned are the Habit Burger and Grill, West Marine, Meson Sandwiches, Cheddar's Scratch Kitchen, Cheesecake Factory, Total Wine and Barnes
+According to GrowthSpotter, Vineland Pointe will be developed in three phases with major tenants as part of each.
+Among the tenants planned are the Habit Burger and Grill, West Marine, Meson Sandwiches, Cheddar's Scratch Kitchen, Cheesecake Factory, Total Wine and

 Along with the restaurants and retail, Vineland Pointe will also bring new entertainment options to the area, including the Orlando area’s first Lucky Strike bowling alley and a yet-to-be-named movie theater brand.